gpbl/react-day-picker/website/docs/api/interfaces/propsvalues.md

 • `Optional` **fromDate**: *undefined* \| Date

-The day to start the calendar.
+The earliest day to start the month navigation.

 ___